oscarlevin/discrete-book/errata.md

 * Exercise 2.2.1(f) solution (page 294): The closed formula is wrong.  it should be 1+(4n+6)n/2.

+* Examples 2.2.6 and 2.3.1-1: both of these start with the wrong sequence, which should be 2, 3, 7, 14, 24, 37,..., to match the solution given.

 * Exercise 2.3.1(b) solution (page 296): the formula should be a_n = n^2 + n.

 * Exercise 2.4.8 (page 146): The second term should be \beta a_{n-2}.